TobiasLee/DeftEval2020/README.md

 | weighted avg | 0.8757 | 0.8776 | 0.8759 | 22417 |

 ##  Subtask3
+Task of Relation Classification: predict the relation between the `term` and the corresponding `Definition`.

+For the RoBERTa-base baseline, please run the script of `scripts/run_task3.sh`.

 #### Results on test

 | Method |  F1-score |